cocotb/cocotb/documentation/source/install.rst

    .. group-tab:: Windows

+      We recommend users who are running Windows and who are more comfortable with a Unix shell, or who have legacy Makefile-based projects,
+      to use Windows Subsystem for Linux (WSL).
+      After installing WSL and a supported Linux distribution, follow the Linux installation instructions for cocotb.

-      `Conda <https://conda.io/>`_ is an open-source package and environment management system that we recommend for Windows.
+      `Conda <https://conda.io/>`_ is an open-source package and environment management system that we recommend for users who are more comfortable with native Windows development.
       Download and install `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ from https://conda.io/.
       From an Anaconda Prompt, use the following line to install a compiler (GCC or Clang) and GNU Make: